Students for Justice in Palestine: Vassar College

-Every year the International Studies (IS) program at Vassar College has a course that sends students on a trip abroad.
+Every year, the International Studies (IS) program at Vassar College offers a course that sends students abroad.
 In 2013, it was decided that the trip would be to Israel and Palestine to study water issues for a course called The Jordan River Watershed.
 The trip drew the ire of SJP for, among other things, being coordinated with the Israeli research institute Arava Institute for Environmental Studies.
-On February 6, nine SJP members picketed an IS class and handed out leaflets criticizing Israel and Israeli appropriation of Palestinian water sources.
+On February 6, nine SJP members picketed an IS class and handed out leaflets criticizing Israel.

 Loyola University Chicago

-On September 9, 2014, at Loyola University Chicago, students were manning a Hillel table promoting Birthright Israel, a program that pays for Jews to visit Israel.
+On September 9, 2014, at Loyola University Chicago, students were manning a Hillel table promoting Birthright Israel, a program that subsidizes Jewish visits to Israel.
 A group of Palestinian students affiliated with SJP lined up at the table and tried to register for trips to Israel.
 After conversations with the students manning the table, they were turned away because they were not Jews.
 The Palestinian students then lined up for a photo op some distance away with signs that read: "My family is from the ethnically cleansed village of [each place name] BUT I DO NOT HAVE THE RIGHT TO RETURN."
-According to members of SJP, the point of trying to register for Birthright Israel was to expose the program's racism.

 The Hillel students complained and accused the Palestinian students of having harassed and verbally assaulted them "in an attempt to intimidate Jewish students."
 After two months of investigation, the university cleared SJP of those allegations, but found both Hillel and SJP responsible for having violated the university's Free Expression and Demonstration policy, Hillel for not having registered its table and SJP for not having registered its impromptu action, having learned about Hillel's tabling the night before.

 As punishment, Hillel was required to attend an event on how to register events, while SJP was sanctioned with probation for the remainder of the school year, which prohibited it from requesting funds from the school for the duration.
 It was also required to attend "InterGroup Dialogue Training."

 Campaigns

-Columbia Students for Justice in Palestine organized a mock Israeli Checkpoint to raise awareness of human rights abuses and subsequent obstruction of education.
+Columbia Students for Justice in Palestine organized a mock Israeli Checkpoint.

 Bowdoin College

-In May 2015, after a more than yearlong campaign, the SJP campaign at Bowdoin College to boycott Israel ended with 20% of students voting in favor, 21% abstaining, and 59% voting against.
+In May 2015, after a more than year-long campaign, the SJP boycott of Israel at Bowdoin College ended with 20% voting in favor, 21% abstaining, and 59% voting against.